FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/3_1_2_task.md

 | **Task**                   | Create attachment associations & propagations, update/create FortiGate routes and firewall policy to allow secured traffic.
 | **Verify task completion** | Confirm outbound and east/west connectivity from EC2 Instance-A via Ping, HTTP, HTTPS.

+{{% notice tip %}}
+In this task, there are multiple VPCs in the same region that have one instance each.
+Transit Gateway is configured with multiple Transit Gateway Route Tables.
+You will need to create the appropriate VPC attachment associations and propagations to the correct TGW Route Tables, FW policy and update a static route on the FortiGate Active-Passive cluster.

+In this scenario you will allow traffic between the workload and shared services VPC to communicate directly (without going through the FortiGate A-P cluster), while inspecting outbound and east/west connectivity with the workload VPCs.
+{{% /notice %}}

 ![](image-tgw-static-example.png)

 #### Summarized Steps (click to expand each for details)